alphagov/re-team-manual/source/documentation/automate-on-call-interruptible.md

     * Update the `TEAM` param and the name of the job
     * Set `MINIMUM_HEALTHY` as appropriate - this is passed into `awsc`'s `--min-healthy-percent` parameter.
 If the team has multiple worker nodes it can be set above 0%.

 Then when reviewing such requests, ensure they are sized appropriately and don't include a new subnet where they don't need to.
 Ensure the permissions are set up correctly and the requesting team knows the implications of the permissions chosen.
-It will be continuously deployed by the `deploy` pipeline in the `main` team, after passing through the staging deployment.
+It will be continuously deployed by the [deploy](https://cd.gds-reliability.engineering/teams/main/pipelines/deploy) pipeline, after passing through the staging deployment.

 ## AWS Account Actions